fixr/custom_sorter/README.md

 `curl -i -H "Content-Type: application/json" https://blooming-anchorage-70739.herokuapp.com/api/v1/sort/desc/age/name/oss_projects`

-Up to three params can be added to the URL, along with the direction.
+Up to three params can be added to the URL, along with the direction (asc, desc).
+The order of the params affects which attr is sorted first.

 ### PUT with custom data